harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cv_templates.md

    ![Navigate to new monitored services page](./static/monitored-service-template-cd.png)

-   The Create new monitored service page appears.
+   The **Create new monitored service** page appears.

-2. In the **Overview** section, define a service and environment to set up monitored service for a particular application.
+2. In the **Overview** section, define a service and environment to set up a monitored service for a particular application.
     * In **Service**: Do one of the following:

        * If the service that you want to monitor exists, select it.